K-stability of Fano varieties via admissible flags: Introduction

 \begin{thm}[=Corollary \ref{cor:Fano Eckardt pt}] Let $X\subseteq \bP^{n+1}$ be a smooth Fano hypersurface of degree $d$ and let $x\in X$ be a generalized Eckardt point $($the tangent hyperplane section at $x$ is the cone over a hypersurface $Y\subseteq \bP^{n-1}$ of degree $d)$.
 Assume that $Y$ is K-semistable, when $d\le n-1$ $($i.e. when it is Fano$)$.
 Then $\delta_x(X)=\frac{n(n+1)}{(n-1+d)(n+2-d)}$ and it is computed by the ordinary blow up of $x$. \end{thm}

 Since on smooth quadric hypersurfaces every closed point is a generalized Eckardt point, by induction on dimension we obtain an algebraic proof of their K-semistability.
-In general, we get $\delta_x(X)\ge 1$ as long as $Y$ is K-semistable, suggesting a possible inductive approach to the K-stability of Fano hypersurfaces.
+In general, we get $\delta_x(X)\ge 1$ as long as $Y$ is K-semistable.
+We expect that if $X$ has a generalized Eckardt point $x$ then $\delta(X)=\delta_x(X)$, and smooth Fano hypersurfaces of degree $d$ with smallest stability thresholds are those with generalized Eckardt points (see Theorem \ref{thm:cubic delta} and Corollary \ref{cor:cubic surface global delta} for some evidence on cubic surfaces).
+Thus the above theorem suggests a possible inductive approach to the K-stability of Fano hypersurfaces.

 As a second example, we calculate the local stability thresholds of all cubic surfaces, from which we derive the following consequences.